Estimating accretion times of halo substructures in the Milky Way: Orbital frequencies and uncertainties

 \subsection{Orbital frequencies}

-To compute the orbital frequencies, we first perform orbit integration with \texttt{galpy} \citep{bovy15Galpy} for at least 100 orbital periods.
-We adopt the potential model derived by \citet{eilers19Circular}, which consists of a Navarro-Frenk-White \citep{navarro97Universal} dark halo, Miyamoto-Nagai \citep{miyamoto75Threedimensional} thin and thick disks, and a spherical Plummer \citep{plummer11Problem} bulge.
+To compute the orbital frequencies, we first perform orbit integration with \texttt{galpy} \citep{bovy15Galpy} using the \citet{eilers19Circular} potential, integrating each orbit for at least 100 orbital periods.
 Orbits are integrated using the adaptive time step, and the resulting orbits are sampled at 1 Myr intervals to obtain positions and velocities in the Galactocentric spherical system.

 The implementation \texttt{naif} \citep{beraldoesilva23Orbital}, based on the Numerical Analysis of Fundamental Frequencies algorithm, is used to compute the orbital frequencies ($\Omega_r, \Omega_\phi$) in the radial ($r$) and azimuthal ($\phi$) directions, respectively, of the Galactocentric spherical system.
 In this study, we only consider the magnitudes of the frequencies.
 For realizations with orbital periods longer than 10 Gyr or unbound orbits, the orbital frequencies are set to 0.